-Kansas City is home to more fountains than any place in the world other than Rome.
+Kansas City is an exciting travel destination in Kansas, home to more fountains than any place in the world other than Rome.
 It’s also known for its parks and wide range of outstanding cultural attractions.
-If you hope to make the most of your time in this city where you’ll find a ton of things to see and do, be sure to put these on your must-experience list.
+If you want to make the most of your time in this city, you’ll find a ton of things to see and do.
+Be sure to put these on your must-experience list.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Nelson-Atkins Museum of Art (Nearby Hotels)

 Renowned for its award-winning neoclassical architecture and impressive collection of Asian art, the Nelson-Atkins Museum of Art was designed in the classical Beaux-Arts architectural style and opened its doors more than 80 years ago.
 Its collections include not only Asian art, but European and American paintings, Native American art, photography, sculpture, and works by the likes of greats such as Caravaggio and Pissarro.
 The museum also hosts an onsite restaurant, Rozelle Court, a museum store and multiple classes, workshops and programs for adults as well as kids.